jonathandewitt-dev/make-menu-accessible/readme.md

 makeMenuAccessible(menuElement)
 ```

+That's it!
+If your menu is a standard format and non-responsive, you now have an accessible menu.
+If it is *not* the average conventional navigation menu, have no fear, there's plenty of options available to cater to your needs.
+Read on to see what they are.

 **Note:** the main function is both a *named* and *default* export, so you have the option of importing it as any name that fits your project's namespace.
 Both `import yourFnName from 'make-menu-accessible'` and `import {makeMenuAccessible} from 'make-menu-accessible'` are valid.